AwardWallet

 AwardWallet is frequent flyer miles and points tracking site.
 It is considered to be the first in the genre, founded in 2004, and tracked more than 400 sites as of 2011.
 AwardWallet is based out of Bethlehem, Pennsylvania.
 As of 2021, it has 700,000 users, despite some airlines blocking access to the app citing privacy concerns.

 In 2012, AwardWallet was involved in a series of disputes with several airlines companies which denied access to AwardWallet's tracking software on their websites.

 History

 AwardWallet was established in 2004 by Alexi Vereschaga and Todd Mera, two former employees and software engineers from the Aelita Software Corporation.
-The company began with reward programs by tracking transactions of frequent flyer users and later expanded its services by adding a variety of customer loyalty programs AwardWallet added a companion mobile application for iOS and Android devices circa 2010/2011.
+The company began with reward programs by tracking transactions of frequent flyer users and later expanded its services by adding a variety of customer loyalty programs.
+AwardWallet added a companion mobile application for iOS and Android devices circa 2010/2011.

 As of 2021, AwardWallet had over 700,000 members.
-AwardWallet software has been discussed and cited in travel and technology sections of the media outlets such as The New York Times, BBC, CNN, Bloomberg, Forbes, Entrepreneur, Vox Los Angeles Times CNBC and The Wall Street Journal, among others.
+AwardWallet software has been discussed and cited in travel and technology sections of the media outlets such as The New York Times, BBC, CNN, Bloomberg, Forbes, Entrepreneur, Vox, Los Angeles Times, CNBC, and The Wall Street Journal, among others.

+As of 2022, Uber began collaborating with AwardWallet to introduce Uber Travel, a function that allows users to book rides covering their entire trip, including transportation from the airport to the hotel and restaurants.
+The feature aggregates flight, hotel, and restaurant reservations within the Uber app.

+As of 2024, AwardWallet was available on both the Google Play Store and Apple App Store.
+The service tracks loyalty programs and rewards systems from over 700 travel and retail companies, providing travel alerts, email notifications for flight disruptions, and spending analysis to help users optimize point accumulation.